cksystemsteaching/selfie/manuscript/encoding.md

 ## Characters

-We mention in the [previous chapter](#semantics) that the characters in `selfie.c` are [ASCII](https://en.wikipedia.org/wiki/ASCII "ASCII") characters encoded in eight bits or one byte according to the [UTF-8](https://en.wikipedia.org/wiki/UTF-8 "UTF-8") standard.
+We mention in the [previous chapter](#semantics) that the characters in `selfie.c` are [ASCII](https://en.wikipedia.org/wiki/ASCII "ASCII") characters encoded in eight bits, that is, one byte according to the [UTF-8](https://en.wikipedia.org/wiki/UTF-8 "UTF-8") standard.

-X> According to UTF-8 (and ASCII), the uppercase letter 'U', for example, is encoded in the 8-bit sequence `01010101`.
+X> According to UTF-8 (and ASCII), the uppercase letter `U`, for example, is encoded in the 8-bit sequence `01010101`.

 Both ASCII and UTF-8 are essentially one-to-one mappings from bits to characters written down in a table.
 Each 8-bit sequence is associated with exactly one character.
 For a computer that table is only relevant when the machine receives characters from a keyboard and sends characters to a screen.
 Then, the machine needs to know the ASCII code for each key on the keyboard to remember which key was pressed and it needs to know which shape of character to draw on the screen for each bit sequence.
 Internally, however, characters are just 8-bit sequences, with selfie and a lot of other software as well.